-If the procedure is not successful, the 5GMSd AF shall provide a response code as defined in clause 6.3.
+If the procedure is not successful, the 5GMS AF shall provide a response code as defined in clause 6.3.

-4.3.5.5 Delete Content Preparation Template
+4.3.5.5 Destroy Content Preparation Template

-This operation is used by the 5GMSd Application Provider to destroy a Content Preparation Template resource.
+This operation is used by the 5GMS Application Provider to destroy a Content Preparation Template resource.
 The HTTP DELETE method shall be used for this purpose.